Day One: Introduction to Bash

 Traversing the Filesystem

 The part of the operating system responsible for managing files and directories is called the filesystem.
-It organizes our data into files and folders which hold files or other directories.

 A screenshot of a folder in the Finder GUI on Mac OSA screenshot of a folder as it appears in the Finder GUI.